AmyDelaney94/hows-it-hanging/README.md

 <!-- TOC --><a name="future-features"></a>
 ### Future Features
-- High Score Section
+- High Score Display
-    - Given more time I would add an option to see the previous high scores.
-This would achieved using google sheets.
+    - Given more time I would add an option to see the previousA future feature that I would like to add to the app is to display high scores.
+This would be achieved using a Google Spreadsheet to store the number of attempts it took, or amount of games won for each name entered.
+This scoreboard could then be displayed by printing the contents to the terminal.
+- Level of Difficulty
+    - Although this game provides users with the choice of playing an Easy or Hard game I would like to add more attempts to the Easy level to further distinguish between the two levels.
+This would be achieved by saving the hangman images in a new file and calling the altered Easy diagrams for the Easy game or the Standard diagrams for the Hard game.

 <!-- TOC --><a name="languages-used"></a>
 #### Languages Used
 - <a href="https://en.wikipedia.org/wiki/Python_(programming_language)"> Python</a>